Tam Baillie

-Tam Baillie (born 1957) is a Scottish youth worker and policy manager who served as Scotland's Commissioner for Children and Young People between 2009–2017.
+Tam Baillie (born 1957) is a Scottish youth worker and policy manager who served as Scotland's Commissioner for Children and Young People between 2009 and 2017.
+Baillie was the chair of the organising committee for the 2023 International Play Association Conference in Glasgow.

 Early life and education

 Baillie was born in 1957 in Lennoxtown, Scotland.
 He was educated at the Queen Mary Primary, Glasgow; then Linwood High School, and John Neilson High School, Paisley.
 He graduated from the University of Strathclyde with a BA in psychology.

 Early career

 In the mid-1970s, Baillie began work in a community library in Ibrox as part of a job creation programme.
 He later worked with social services in Nottingham and Liverpool, with a role attempting to provide young people with alternatives to custody.

 In 1986 he was the manager of "Stopover", a direct access hostel for young people in Glasgow.
 He managed "The Big Step", a social inclusion project in Glasgow.

 Policy work

 Baillie worked as the Director of Policy for Barnardo's from 2003 to 2009, having been the assistant director before this.